Sleep

 Frustratingly there isn’t a universally standard size for a bassinet, meaning sheets are produced in slightly different shapes and sizes.

-If you decide to use a fitted sheet on your bassinet, then you will need to ensure you either use one that comes with the bassinet, or if not, then sheets which have the exact same dimensions as the mattress.
+If you decide to use a fitted sheet on your bassinet, then you will need to ensure you either use one that comes with the bassinet or if not, then sheets that have the exact same dimensions as the mattress.

 Clothing